Jet Formation in 3D GRMHD Simulations of Bondi-Hoyle-Lyttleton Accretion: Introduction

 A widely accepted way of powering relativistic jets is the Blandford-Znajek (BZ) mechanism \citep{blandford_znajek_1977}.
 This mechanism converts rotational energy from the BH into collimated outflows that propagate to large scales.
 The BZ mechanism is activated if there is a large enough accumulation of magnetic flux onto the rotating BH.
 In BHL accretion, a steady supply of gas is provided to the BH.
 However, the magnetic fields threading the gas cannot cross the event horizon.
 Instead, the magnetic threads become anchored within the inner accretion flow and gradually build up.
 Hypothetically, this build up could continue until the flow becomes `magnetically arrested', which is when the Lorentz force begins competing with gravity \citep{narayan_2003}.
 This suggests that even if a BH travels through a weakly-magnetized medium, it still might accumulate enough magnetic flux to power strong BZ jets after enough time has elapsed.

 If a BH produces relativistic jets, it will deposit energy and momentum into its surroundings and impede the accretion flow.
 This can potentially alter the gravitational drag exerted on the BH by the gas supply.
-Recent works have found that depending on the nature of the feedback in BHL accretion, the gas may exert \textit{negative} drag, accelerating the traveling BH rather than slowing it down \citep{li_2020}.
+Recent works have found that depending on the nature of the feedback in BHL accretion, the gas may exert \textit{negative} drag, accelerating the traveling BH rather than slowing it down \citep{li_2020,gruzinov_2020}.
 Even if the BH is non-rotating and thus unable to launch a jet, dynamically-important magnetic fields would likely still affect the accretion flow enough to modify drag.
 This could have particularly important consequences for common envelope evolution, where the efficiency of drag partially dictates the final configuration of the binary.

 In the rest frame of the traveling BH, the medium behaves as a supersonic, gaseous wind.
 As relativistic jets traverse this wind, they may become bent and possibly disrupted, depending on the jet power relative to the wind thrust.
-Bent double radio sources are a subclass of AGN jets that exhibit a bent morphology, which occur due to the interaction of the jet with the intergalactic medium \citep{begelman_1979,freeland_wilcots_2011,morsony_2013,musoke_2020}.
+Bent double radio sources are a subclass of AGN jets that exhibit a bent morphology, which occur due to the interaction of the jet with the intergalactic medium \citep{begelman_1979,freeland_wilcots_2011,morsony_2013,musoke_2020}, although this is somewhat different from our scenario as the winds that bend these jets do not supply the accretion flow.
 Jet bending may also occur in X-ray binaries (XRBs), either because the BH is moving at supersonic speeds through the interstellar medium (ISM) due to its natal supernova kick \citep{heinz_2008,wiersema_2009,yoon_2011}, or because the stellar wind from a binary companion applies ram pressure to the jet \citep{yoon_2015}.

 If a binary system undergoes unstable Roche lobe overflow, it can lead to common envelope evolution.
 Depending on the mass ratio, the dynamics within the common envelope can be modeled with a BHL-like wind tunnel \citep{macleod_2015,macleod_2017,rosa_2020}.
 In the case that the embedded companion is a BH, then feedback produced by the BH can be deposited into the envelope of the host star, potentially unbinding it and producing novel electromagnetic transients \citep{moreno-mendez_2017,lopez-camara_2020}.
 If the envelope unbinds before the BH merges with the core of the host star, then this will alter the configuration of the binary remnant, which could hinder the viability of common envelopes as formation channels for LIGO/Virgo sources \citep[e.g., ][]{olejak_2021}.